 How to Drive a Manual Car: Step-by-Step Guide

 Cars with a manual gearbox have, until recent years, been more fuel-efficient and reliable compared to cars with an automatic gearbox.
-If you look back just a few generations, learning how to drive a manual car was more or less necessary as the ecosystem of cars used manual transmission as a standard.
+If you look back just a few generations, learning how to drive a manual car was more or less necessary for all drivers.

 How Does a Clutch Pedal Work?